A new breed of robo advisors!

 Being a do it yourself investor, I previously knew very little about robo advisors.
 In addition, who the major participants were in that industry.

-Then in the summer 2018, my dividend blogging counterpart, Keith at DivHut published a sponsored article about Emperor Investments.
+Then in summer 2018, my dividend blogging counterpart, Keith at DivHut published a sponsored article about Emperor Investments.
 After reading the article, I left a comment.
 And a few days later Emperor’s CEO, Brenna Casserly contacted me to see if I would be interested in collaborating.

-Upon establishing mutual interest, our working relationship was formed.
+Upon establishing a mutual interest, our working relationship was formed.
 As a good CEO should do, Brenna delegated the hopefully not too difficult task of dealing with me to Emperor’s Head of Marketing, Ogi Sucur.

 Why do I bring these relationships up?
 With 30 years of business experience under my belt and as a former Corporate Financial Officer, I can get a sense when I’m dealing with talented, ethical people who believe in their product or service.
 And that’s the feeling I get from Ogi and Brenna.